 Otherwise, the whole process won’t be convenient and efficient for either of you.

-Both models present a good opportunity to save on development rates, recruiting costs, and office maintenance when it comes to expenses.
+Both models present an excellent opportunity to save on development rates, recruiting costs, and office maintenance when it comes to expenses.
 Top outsourcing destinations like Eastern Europe offer cost-efficient and beneficial economic conditions for future growth.
 This region has low living costs and a vast pool of technically advanced employees.

 When we dig deeper into the differences between ODC and dedicated team models, we can identify their expenses.

-Monthly expenses in Eastern Europe (Ukraine): ODC vs. Dedicated team
+Estimated monthly expenses in Eastern Europe: ODC vs Dedicated team

 |Lines of expenses||ODC||Dedicated Team|